circleci/circleci-docs/jekyll/_cci2/orb-author.md

 ### Categorizing Your Orb

 You can categorize your orb for better discoverability in the [Orb Registry](https://circleci.com/developer/orbs/).
 Categorized orbs are searchable by category in the [Orb Registry](https://circleci.com/developer/orbs/).
-(CircleCI may also from time to time create or edit orb categorizations to improve orb discoverability).
+CircleCI may, from time to time, create or edit orb categorizations to improve orb discoverability.

 #### Listing categories